Understanding Excess Weight and Type 2 Diabetes: A Brochure for Individuals Diagnosed with Type 2 Diabetes Brochure

 - What can I do to reduce weight gain due to my type 2 diabetes medications?

-Special thanks to Holly F. Lofton, MD and the Geisinger Health Care System for assistance in creating this brochure and thank you to the Yale Rudd Center for Food Policy and Obesity for providing the photography found in this brochure.
+Special thanks to Holly F. Lofton, MD, for assistance in creating this brochure and thank you to the Yale Rudd Center for Food Policy and Obesity for providing the photography found in this brochure.

 The information contained in the Understanding Excess Weight and Type 2 Diabetes: A Brochure for Individuals Diagnosed with Type 2 Diabetes is not a substitute for medical advice or treatment from a healthcare professional.
 The OAC recommends consultation with your doctor and/or healthcare provider.